ginomempin/sample-ci-python/README.md

     * Update the [.gitlab-ci.yml](./gitlab-ci.yml) file (if necessary)
     * Commit and push
     * Go to the *Gitlab project* > *CI/CD* > *Pipelines* and/or *Jobs*
+    * It is possible to download the job log by clicking on the *Raw* button

 ## ISSUES